webix-hub/docs/data/desktop/treemap.md

 One-Level Rendering
 ---------------------

 You can set the mode in which only first-level branches are displayed in the Treemap.
+But if values are set only for leaves items, you need to calculate them for branches in order to define rectangles style.

-For this purpose, we need to count the average number of comments in a branch.
-Let's specify the getCss function with the appropriate configuration.
+For this purpose, we need to count the average number of comments in our example.
+Let's specify the getCss function with the appropriate configuration: